 The change brings a new mindset, not unlike the new year does.
 There are no resolutions as such, but people discuss things they’ve not been doing because it’s been too hot, too wet, too humid.
 Conversations bristle with excitement about plans to come.

-For me, it means it’s time to head bush, away from weekday concerns and things that take too much energy.
-Waking up to birdsong and campfire dinners need to be planned.
-This year, that planning will take us to Cape York*, the wilderness at the top of Queensland, a trip that we have put off while we did adventures further afield.
+For me, it means it’s camping season.
+Time to head bush, away from weekday concerns and things that take too much energy.
+Time for waking up to birdsong and campfire dinners under dark starry skies.